elguitar/salminen.dev/content/aws-terraform-1.md

 ## Conclusion

 I didn't really test the AWS in any way.
-However, I can say with confidence, that using Terraform is quite easy to grasp and the AWS-cli is a handy tool.
+However, I can say with confidence, that using Terraform is quite easy to grasp and the aws-cli is a handy tool.
 I will probably try to do more of stuff like this in the future.